-Particular initiatives have included the development of racial justice training provided for all involved in Baptist ministry and now delivered through Colleges and Associations, and the holding of an annual multicultural event known as 'The Gathering'.
+Particular initiatives have included the development of racial justice training provided for all involved in Baptist ministry and now delivered through Colleges and Associations.

 This has led to the development of an ongoing programme of work known as The Journey.
 Click here to read the text of The Journey recommendations